Code-Institute-Submissions/game-of-flags-milestone-project-two/README.md

 * During the development of this app, I realized that the image of the World map which appeared on the start screen of the game could be dragged.
 I solved this problem using the following Javascript code `$("#intro-overlay-image").attr('draggable', false);`

+* One problem I encountered was with Safari (on all devices) while flipping cards.
+During the animation of cards flipping, it glitched and half of the other side was visible during the animation.
+I added vendor prefixes to transform styles but it did not solve the issue.
+After thoroughly checking my code for styling the cards I realized I was missing a line of code `perspective: 1000px;`, which I added to `.card`, and the issue was resolved.

 **Unresolved Errors**

 * If a player clicks on the cards too fast, only the first flip sound gets played.
 The second flip sound does not get played because the first signal is already "busy".
 This easily occurs when playing on mobile or tablet because it is easier to flip fast when using these mentioned devices compared to desktop.

+**HTML, CSS and JavaScript Code Validation**

+The HTML and CSS code file of this project was tested by direct input to [W3C Validator](https://validator.w3.org/) and no error was found.
+And the Javascript code file for this project was validated by direct input to [JSHint](https://jshint.com/) and no error/warning was found.

+**Mobile Friendly Test**

+A mobile friendly test of this website was done using [search.google.com](https://search.google.com/test/mobile-friendly).
+The responsiveness was also done using websites such as [Am I Responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/).

 ## Deployment